sarahamer13/reading-notes/Reading8.201.md

 ### *Flexbox is designed for one-dimensional content.
 Explain what this means* ###

-- Flexbox is a layout mechanism for one-dimensional layouts.It takes bunch of items that have different sizes and return the best layout for these items.
+- Flexbox is a layout mechanism for one-dimensional layouts.
+It takes a bunch of items that have different sizes and returns the best layout for these items.

 ### *Explain the difference between the main axis and cross axis* ###